wsbctechnicalblog/wsbctechnicalblog.github.io/content/back-to-basics-engineering.md

 Expressions that send shivers down my spine when uttered by someone claiming to be an engineer

-- _I have no time top explore and learn._
+- _I have no time to explore and learn._
 - _Why would I want to learn something new?_
 - _It is 5 o'clock and time to call it a day.
 We will troubleshoot tomorrow._
 - _No need to change, this has worked for us for many years._